clarus/coq-list-string/README.md

     LString.s "hello" : LString.t

+To have a nice pretty-printing of the strings, add:

+    Require Import Coq.Strings.Ascii.
+    Local Open Scope char.

+at the beginning of your files.

 ## Reference
 * `capitalize (s : t) : t` Convert the first character to uppercase.
 * `center (s : t) (width : nat) : t` Center a string on a line of width `width`, with white space paddings.